Last Updated on January 28, 2023 by Lori Geurin

 - Daily Yoga.
 Available on iOS and Android

 - FitOn – Fitness Workout Plans.
 Available on iOS and Android

 Yesterday I walked around the beach in Hawaii without even leaving my basement!
 Did you know that YouTube has free treadmill workouts?
 I didn’t before this week.

-You can choose your favorite destination…the mountains, the beach, a park, etc. It was relaxing to hear the crash of the waves and experience some gorgeous scenery along the way.
+You can choose your favorite destination…the mountains, the beach, a park, etc. It was relaxing to hear the waves crash and experience some gorgeous scenery along the way.
 This is the one I did.
-And because it was raining all day and I couldn’t go outside to walk this was a good alternative.
+And because it was raining all day and I couldn’t go outside to walk, this was a good alternative.

 2. Go outside

 Get out in nature and spend time in the sun every day.
 This boosts your body’s Vitamin D production which plays a big role in strengthening your immune system.